ZIBOWANGKANGYU/ZIBOWANGKANGYU.github.io/_posts/2020-12-18-Vancouver_transit4.md

  - Surrey: areas in the southwest and northeast

-# Model Analyses: feature importance
+# Model analyses: feature importance

 Both LASSO and Random Forest models give easy access to measurements of global feature importances.
 For the LASSO model, I use the magnificence of coefficients to roughly estimate each variable's importance.
 For the Random Forest model, I use the impurity measurement of each variable's importance, and calculate SHAP (SHapley Additive exPlanations) values.